Ivan Ilyin: Influence

 In the USSR, Ilyin was hardly mentioned openly, but his works began to be published in 1988 during glasnost.
 Sometimes his name is surprisingly absent from descriptions of events in which Ilyin was an active participant, or his role is not considered in enough detail.

 In Russia's political culture today, Ilyin enjoys popularity among nationalists and authoritarians who admire his emphatic patriotism and his calls for strong state power in Russia.
-Ilyin's views influenced Aleksandr Solzhenitsyn and Aleksandr Dugin, facing the dissolution of the Soviet Union.
-Brilliant analyses and forecasts of Ilyin made some of Russian scientists think that it was necessary to research the methodological basis of Ilyin's analyses and his curriculum vitae.
+Ilyin's views influenced Aleksandr Solzhenitsyn and Aleksandr Dugin, before and after the dissolution of the Soviet Union.
+The accuracy of Ilyin's historical forecasts made some Russian scholars think that it would be necessary to research the methodological basis of Ilyin's analysis.
 As of 2005, 23 volumes of Ilyin's collected works have been published in Russia.

 The Russian filmmaker Nikita Mikhalkov, in particular, was instrumental in propagating Ilyin's ideas in post-Soviet Russia.
-He authored several articles about Ilyin and came up with the idea of transferring his remains from Switzerland to the Donskoy Monastery in Moscow, where the philosopher had dreamed to find his last retreat.
-The ceremony of reburial, also of Anton Denikin, a general whose slogan was Russia, One and Indivisible was held on 3 October 2005.
+He authored several articles about Ilyin and came up with the idea of transferring his remains from Switzerland to the Donskoy Monastery in Moscow, where the philosopher had hoped to find his resting place.
+The ceremony of reburial, also of Anton Denikin, a general whose slogan was Russia, One and Indivisible, was held on 3 October 2005.
 The Russian Cultural Foundation, founded by Raisa Gorbacheva and affiliated with the Russian Ministry of Culture, formally requested that the papers be returned to Russia.
-In May 2006, and with the financial help of Viktor Vekselberg the MSU transferred Ilyin's papers and books to the Scientific Library of the Lomonosov Moscow State University.
+In May 2006, and with the financial help of Viktor Vekselberg the MSU transferred Ilyin's papers and books to the Science Library of the Lomonosov Moscow State University.
 In 2007 the CIA published a treatise on him.
-In April 2008, a memorial plaque of the graduate and teacher was installed on the oldest building of the Moscow State University at Mokhovaya Street.
-In June 2012, a monument - cast from meteorite iron - was unveiled in Yekaterinburg.
+In April 2008, Ilyin's memorial plaque was installed on the oldest building of the Moscow State University at Mokhovaya Street.
+In June 2012, his monument - cast from meteorite iron - was unveiled in Yekaterinburg.

 Ilyin has been quoted by Russian President Vladimir Putin in his speeches on various occasions, and is considered by some observers to be a major ideological inspiration for Putin.
 Putin decreed moving Ilyin's remains back to Russia, and in 2009 consecrated his grave.
-At Russian New Year 2014, all high-ranking bureaucrats and local government officials were sent a copy of "Our Tasks", a work by Nikolai Berdyaev and Vladimir Solovyov.
+At Russian New Year 2014, all high-ranking bureaucrats and local government officials were sent a copy of "Our Tasks", a posthumous collection of Ilyin's 1948-54 articles.
 He was quoted or mentioned by Dmitry Medvedev, Sergey Lavrov, Patriarch Kirill of Moscow, Vladislav Surkov, and Vladimir Ustinov.
 On 30 September 2022, Putin gave a speech on the Russian annexation of four territories in Ukraine, where he quoted Ilyin.